 Facing any of these issues?

-- Small dollar accounts falling through the cracks.
+- Small-dollar accounts falling through the cracks.
 Your internal staff needs to focus on key customers and larger balances.
-But that leaves small dollar accounts at the bottom of the pile and often they just don’t get called.
-All together, however, these accounts can represent thousands of dollars of potential cash flow.
+But that leaves small-dollar accounts at the bottom of the pile and often they just don’t get called.
+Altogether, these accounts can represent thousands of dollars of potential cash flow.
 Outsourcing just the small-dollar portion of your A/R ensures that smaller customers get the attention they require to pay on time.
 It also frees your staff to focus on the 20% of your customers that create 80% of your revenue.

 - One-time influxes of A/R accounts, such as credit sales from a newly acquired company.
 With acquisitions, there is often a short-term influx of unpaid balances that need to be reconciled.
 You may not know if the accounts were called, or what the possible reasons for late payment might be.
 A short-term outsourcing project can clean up the newly acquired portfolio, so you can collect or write-off the old accounts and then start fresh with new business.